Serpent symbolism: Venom and medicine

 Serpents are connected with venom and medicine.
 The snake's venom is associated with the chemicals of plants and fungi that have the power to either heal or provide expanded consciousness (and even the elixir of life and immortality) through divine intoxication.
-Because of its herbal knowledge and entheogenic association, the snake was often considered one of the wisest animals, being (close to the) divine.
+Because of its herbal knowledge and entheogenic association, the snake was often considered one of the wisest animals, being (semi-) divine.
 Its divine aspect combined with its habitat in the earth between the roots of plants made it an animal with chthonic properties connected to the afterlife and immortality.
 The deified Greek physician Asclepius, as god of medicine and healing, carried a staff with one serpent wrapped around it, which has become the symbol of modern medicine.
 Moses also had a replica of a serpent on a pole, the Nehushtan, mentioned in Numbers 21:8.

 Associated animals

 Chthonic serpents and sacred trees

 In many myths, the chthonic serpent (sometimes a pair) lives in or is coiled around a Tree of Life situated in a divine garden.
 In the Genesis story of the Torah and biblical Old Testament, the tree of the knowledge of good and evil is situated in the Garden of Eden together with the tree of life and the serpent.
 In Greek mythology, Ladon coiled around the tree in the garden of the Hesperides protecting the golden apples.

 Similarly Níðhöggr (Nidhogg Nagar), the dragon of Norse mythology, eats from the roots of the Yggdrasil, the World Tree.

 Under yet another tree (the Bodhi Tree of Enlightenment), the Buddha sat in ecstatic meditation.
 When a storm arose, the mighty serpent king Mucalinda rose up from his place beneath the earth and enveloped the Buddha in seven coils for seven days, so as not to break his ecstatic state.

 The Vision Serpent was a symbol of rebirth in Maya mythology, with origins going back to earlier Maya conceptions, lying at the center of the world as the Mayans conceived it.
 "It is in the center axis atop the World Tree.
 Essentially the World Tree and the Vision Serpent, representing the king, created the center axis which communicates between the spiritual and the earthly worlds or planes.
 It is through ritual that the king could bring the center axis into existence in the temples and create a doorway to the spiritual world, and with it power."